Moore-Development/Java-Programming-and-Data-Structures/README.md

-This repository contains exercises from the Java Programming and Data Structures textbook
+This repository contains exercises from the Java Programming and Data Structures book